RandomDefaultUser/IsingModel_Julia/README.md

+# DISCLAIMER
+This repository is no longer actively developed or maintained.

 # IsingModel_Julia
 Small Julia+MC test on the Ising model.
 Includes a IsingMC.jl with all the necessary routines and examples on how to use them.